Stacking Blocks – The Name

 It’s not just a phrase that I slapped on the top of this site that seems fitting and seems like it may be meaningful and sounds good.

-It is so apt and suited to Declan’s development.
+It is so apt and suited to D’s development.
 That little boy has come such a long way in the past couple years and a good part of his journey has been incremental steps forward that have all built upon each other to take us to where we are today.

-I remind myself all the time that Declan is still so young.
+I remind myself all the time that he is still so young.
 He’s just turned four years old and has already attended fairly intensive early intervention services for almost three quarters of his life.
 We have spent all this time building a foundation upon which we can create so many skills and abilities.
 That foundation, much like any other, is crucial and its integrity cannot be compromised.
 That’s why it has been such a big focus.

 He’s got a long way to go and we don’t know exactly what the future holds but we are confident that whatever it is, he will continue to blow us away.